 His career was on the rise.
 Panama Al was for a while an invincible, atypical bantamweight (5’10” and 115 lbs.) who was a powerful intimidating puncher.
 In the United States, no one wanted to face him because of his reputation for withstanding punches and his knockout power, so in 1926 with a record of 40-5-4 and 17 KOs, he went to Paris, France.

 Paris opened his eyes to another world where he was not rejected due to his sexual preferences.
 There the bohemian nights were endless, and he was captivated by the world of gambling and cabaret life.
 In addition, he fell in love with the “city of light” and found love in the arms of the French poet, writer and filmmaker Jean Cocteau.
 While in Paris, he also joined Josephine Baker’s La Revue Negre as a tap dancer.

 The first Latin American champion

-Al Brown returned to the United States and on June 18, 1929, he was given the opportunity to fight against the Spaniard Gregorio Vidal for the world bantamweight title of the New York State Athletic Commission (NYSAC).
-“Panama” dropped Vidal down three times in round 13, and at the end of 15 rounds, the judges awarded him the victory by unanimous decision.
-Alfonso Teófilo became the first Latin American world boxing champion in history.
+Al Brown returned to the United States and on June 18, 1929, was given the opportunity to fight against the Spaniard Gregorio Vidal for the world bantamweight title of the New York State Athletic Commission (NYSAC).
+“Panama” dropped Vidal three times in round 13, and at the end of 15 rounds, the judges awarded him the victory by unanimous decision.
+Alfonso Teófilo thus became the first Latin American world boxing champion in history.

 In 1930, he was once again back in his beloved Paris, but the abuse of his managers together with his constant revelries with singer Edith Piaf and famous painter Pablo Picasso, among other luminaries of the time, had him soon incurring large debts, even though he fought every 15 days.